What Is Async? There Is No “Async” Inside Async

 string path = "config.dat";

-byte[] data = await FetchNativeAsync(path); // ← the suspension point
+byte[] data = await FetchNativeAsync(path); // ← the slice point

 return $"User {userId} processed {data.Length} bytes";